nihpo/SynthHealthData/README.md

 # License Notice
 Please note that this software is licensed under the [GNU AGPL](https://www.gnu.org/licenses/why-affero-gpl.html).

-[Contact NIHPO](mailto:Jose.Lacal@NIHPO.com?subject=GitHub%20inquiry.) for a commercial license, or if you're interested in licensing a customized version of this platform.
+[Contact NIHPO](mailto:Jose.Lacal@NIHPO.com?subject=GitHub%20inquiry.) for a commercial license, or if you're interested in licensing a customized version of the NIHPO Synthetic Health Data Platform.

-:copyright: 2007-2021 NIHPO, Inc.     Version 31 May 2021.
+:copyright: 2007-2021 NIHPO, Inc.     Version 07 August 2021.